Xianith/ScavCo/README.md

 -Need to reactify the pages that handle the GoogleAPI stuff (ammo.html and barter.html)

-      -barter complete, need to work on ammo
+      barter complete, need to work on ammo

 -Clean up CSS and make it not look bad.
 Re-create style from EFT website perhaps?